Student Loan Borrower Assisstance

 Remember, you can consolidate a single loan.
 If you only have one FFEL, Perkins, or Parent PLUS loan, you may still want to consolidate it to make it eligible for a relief program without losing benefits on your other Direct Loans.
 Although a single FFEL Consolidation Loan is generally not eligible to consolidate by itself, you can consolidate it by itself if you want to participate in the PSLF program or if you are consolidating to remove the loan from default.
 You are allowed to consolidate for this reason even if you are not currently working in public service, but think you might in the future.

 When you apply, you will have to choose a repayment plan.
-And if you choose an income-driven repayment (IDR) plan, you’ll be asked to submit an application for the IDR plan as well.
+And if you choose an income-driven repayment (IDR) plan, you’ll be asked to submit an application for the IDR plan as well, which means you may have to provide proof of your income.
+If you are applying online, the consolidation application should also allow you to apply for IDR if you choose to, and you may be able to import your income from your tax return.
+If you are applying using a paper application, you can submit a paper application to enroll in an IDR plan with your consolidation application, and you may need to attach proof of your income.
 For more information, see our page on choosing a repayment plan.

 You will likely be asked to select a loan servicer from a list of choices.
 There is no obvious choice, and there isn’t a lot of useful information to help choose between servicers.
 If you’re happy with your current servicer, you may want to stick with them.

-Pro Tip: It may be helpful to consolidate some loans separately.
-Although this may not seem logical, in many cases, you can consolidate just one loan into a new Direct Consolidation Loan.
-If you have multiple loans, it may be useful to apply for two different Direct Consolidation loans.
-If you end up defaulting on your loans in the future, you can consolidate the two consolidation loans together into a new consolidation loan to get out of default (1st Direct Consolidation Loan + 2nd Direct Consolidation Loan = new Direct Consolidation Loan).
-If you want to create two separate consolidation loans, you will need to submit an application to create each new loan.
+If you want to create two separate consolidation loans, you will need to submit a separate application to create each new consolidation loan.
 To do so, you can submit one online application by logging into studentaid.gov and then submit one paper application, or you can submit two paper applications.
 You cannot submit two online consolidation applications back-to-back.

 Apply online